You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 In the Select a template for a new customer window, choose a template to base the new customer card on, and then choose the OK button.

 A new customer card displays the information on the selected customer template.
 Fill in the remaining fields.
 For more information, see Register New Customers.

 When you have completed the customer card, choose the OK button to return to the Sales Invoice window.

 Several fields on the sales invoice are now filled with information that you specified on the new customer card.

-- Fill in the remaining fields in the Sales Invoice window as necessary.
-Choose a field to read a short description of the field or link to more information.
+Fill in the remaining fields in the Sales Invoice window as necessary.
+Hover over a field to read a short description.

 You are now ready to fill in the sales invoice lines for products that you are selling to the customer or for any transaction with the customer that you want to record in a G/L account.